 November 2016, part one - Kyoto

-I visited Japan for the first time in November 2016 and it bothered me a little that I only talked about my experiences with some people and didn't try to make a wholesome story for the people that I didn't talk to about my trip.
+I visited Japan for the first time in November 2016 and it bothered me a little that I only talked about my experiences with some people and didn't try to make a cohesive story for the people that I didn't talk to about my trip.

 Lanterns after sunset in Kyoto